Nir Barzilai

+Nir Barzilai (ניר ברזילי; born December 27, 1955) is an Israeli geneticist and longevity researcher.

+Biography

-Nir Barzilai is the founding director of the Institute for Aging Research, the Nathan Shock Center of Excellence in the Basic Biology of Aging and the Paul F. Glenn Center for the Biology of Human Aging Research at Albert Einstein College of Medicine (Einstein).
+Barzilai is the founding director of the Institute for Aging Research, the Nathan Shock Center of Excellence in the Basic Biology of Aging and the Paul F. Glenn Center for the Biology of Human Aging Research at Albert Einstein College of Medicine (Einstein).
 He also directs the Longevity Genes Project, a genetics study of over 600 families of centenarians and their children.
 The participants are all Ashkenazi Jews, a group selected for their genetic homogeneity, which makes it easier to identify significant genetic variations.
 Barzilai found that many of the centenarians had very high levels of HDL.
 Barzilai also co-founded of CohBar, Inc., a biotechnology company developing mitochondria based therapeutics to treat diseases associated with aging.